MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/terraform-module-caf-enterprise-scale.md

 <!-- cSpell:ignore eastasia southeastasia vCPUs lalogs tfvars NetworkMonitoring ADAssessment ADReplication AgentHealthAssessment DnsAnalytics KeyVaultAnalytics -->
 <!-- docutune:casing NetworkMonitoring AdAssessment AdReplication AgentHealthAssessment DnsAnalytics KeyVaultAnalytics -->

-# Terraform Module for Cloud Adoption Framework Enterprise-scale
+# Terraform module for Cloud Adoption Framework enterprise-scale

 Azure provides native services for deploying your landing zones.
 Other third-party tools can also help with this effort.
 One such tool that customers and partners often use to deploy landing zones is Terraform by HashiCorp.